shuklaayush/api/README.md

 License for Data (Consider this as everything in the `gh-ages` branch) : CC-BY-SA-4.0 License (Detailed in LICENSE_DATA.txt)

 ## Contributing

-- Contributions to new data formats are welcome.
-Please create a GH issue and discuss there before working on the same
+- Contributions to new data formats and making the data fetch process mroe efficient are welcome.
-- Please raise an issue before submitting a PR
+- Please create a GH issue and discuss your idea before working on the same.
 - Report issues regarding [covid19india.org](https://www.covid19india.org) website in the [react-site repository](https://github.com/covid19india/covid19india-react/issues)
-- DO NOT change anything in `gh-pages` branch directly as they get replaced automatically
+- DO NOT change anything in `gh-pages` branch directly as they get replaced automatically every 10 minutes.

 ## Quick Links